-- Current operating lease liabilities: debt which is secured against a named asset where the borrower makes a fixed payment each year, quarter, or month and the final payments are due to be made within 12 months
+- Current operating lease liabilities: debt that is secured against a named asset where the borrower makes a fixed payment each year, quarter, or month and the final payments are due to be made within 12 months

-- Operating lease liabilities: debt which is secured against a named asset where the borrower makes a fixed payment each year, quarter, or month and the final payments are due to be made after 12 months
+- Operating lease liabilities: debt that is secured against a named asset where the borrower makes a fixed payment each year, quarter, or month and the final payments are due to be made after 12 months

 The main types of debt products are grouped into four categories depending on whether they are due to be repaid within or over twelve months at inception, and whether they are traded in the public securities markets or are created by a direct relationship between the borrower and lender.